Skip to main content

 Bazel configuration

-Fuzz tests live in regular go_test targets and include the fuzz corpus with data = glob(["testdata/**"]).
+Fuzz tests live in regular go_test targets.
+Add //pkg/fuzz to the target dependencies, and include the fuzz corpus with data = glob(["testdata/**"]) when the test has saved failure inputs.